la2050/archive/_projects/2015/the-great-streets-challenge-making-streets-playful-public-places.md

   and then demand permanent change.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F24129%252Fdisplay%252FScreen_Shot_2015-10-07_at_4.00.20_PM.png=c570x385
-'In one to three sentences, please describe your proposal.': >- The Great Streets Challenge will temporarily transform five main streets into vibrant, healthy, playful public spaces.
-Community based organizations will design and lead projects through a comprehensive outreach process that will culminate in a physical demonstration of an innovative street design.
-This process fundamentally disrupts traditional planning and capital development by empowering local communities to re-imagine their front yards – city streets – and then demand permanent change.
 Where will you be working?:
   - City of Los Angeles
 How do you plan to use these resources to make change?: